-I defended and deposited my dissertation in August 2018, and I will receive my Ph.D from the University of Illinois this winter.
-I received my B.A. from the University of Nebraska in 2008 and my J.D. from The George Washington University Law School in 2011.
+I received my Ph.D. in political science from the University of Illinois in 2018.
+I earned my B.A. from the University of Nebraska in 2008 and my J.D. from The George Washington University Law School in 2011.

 My CV is available here.